newbie004/histogram-app/README.md

     }
   ```

-* Added black dependency to check and correct any formatting error
+* Added black dependency to check and correct any formatting errors in the current project directory.
    * Command to run black -> `black .`